 About me

-My name is Chris Verhoek, and I'm currently working as a Postdoctoral Researcher in the Control Systems group (Dept. of Electrical Engineering) at the Eindhoven University of Technology (TU/e).
-I'm working closely together with Roland Tóth and Sofie Haesaert.
-I recently obtained my PhD with Cum Laude distinction, which I'm very happy with.
-My PhD work was on data-based analysis and control of nonlinear systems with stability and performance guarantees.
-This can of course be approached from both a broad and narrow perspective, so let me specify a bit further!
-During my PhD trajectory, I focused on two research lines: (i) data-driven analysis and control of Linear Parameter-Varying (LPV) systems using Willems' Fundamental Lemma (see my papers on the topic), and (ii) learning-based model-augmentation using linear fractional represented artificial neural networks and a priori known first-principles models (see, e.g., this abstract).
-So, very exciting topics!
-You can find more details on my research here, here, or here.
+My name is Chris Verhoek, and I'm currently working as a Postdoctoral Researcher at the University of Pennsylvania on the topic of Control Architecture Theory.
+I'm working closely together with prof. Nikolai Matni's group in the Electrical and Systems Engineering department.
+In May 2025, I obtained my PhD from the Eindhoven University of Technology (TU/e) with Cum Laude§ distinction, which I'm very happy with.
+My PhD work was on data-based analysis and control of nonlinear systems with stability and performance guarantees, and my promotors were Roland Tóth and Sofie Haesaert.
+My Ph.D. research focused on two 'research lines': (i) data-driven analysis and control of Linear Parameter-Varying (LPV) systems using Willems' Fundamental Lemma (see my papers on the topic), and (ii) learning-based model-augmentation using linear fractional represented artificial neural networks and a priori known first-principles models (see, e.g., this abstract).
+In the end, I chose to summarize the results of the first research line into my thesis, of which you can read a 4-page summary here.
+You can find more details on my research on the research page of this website, or my Google Scholar page.

-Next to my love for exciting research, I'm also very much into hiking (see my blog on my experiences during the Laugavegur trail), jazz drumming and the art of mathematics (see for example a beautiful thread).
+Next to my love for exciting research, I'm also very much into climbing, hiking (see the blogs about my adventures), jazz drumming and the art of mathematics (see for example a beautiful thread).

 Academic background